Donald Trump says he won't attend Joe Biden's inauguration

 As for his feelings on leaving office, Trump told the nation that "serving as your president has been the honor of my lifetime" while hinting at a return to the public arena.
 He told supporters "our incredible journey is only just beginning."

-The statement was posted by an aide and did not originate from the president's own Twitter account, which has 88 million followers and for four years has been wielded as a political weapon that dictates policy and sows division and conspiracy.

-Trump couldn't tweet it himself because, for the first time, the social media platform suspended his account, stating that the president had violated its rules of service by inciting violence.
-Facebook adopted a broader ban, saying Trump's account would be offline until after Biden's inauguration.

-Deprived of that social media lifeblood, Trump remained silent and ensconced in the executive mansion until Thursday evening.
-But around him, loyalists headed for the exits, their departures - which were coming in two weeks anyway - moved up to protest the president's handling of the riot.
+While Trump remained silent and ensconced in the executive mansion until Thursday evening, around him, loyalists headed for the exits, their departures - which were coming in two weeks anyway - moved up to protest the president's handling of the riot.

 Transportation Secretary Elaine Chao became the first Cabinet member to resign.
 Chao, married to Senate Majority Leader Mitch McConnell, one of the lawmakers trapped at the Capitol on Wednesday, said in a message to staff that the attack "has deeply troubled me in a way that I simply cannot set aside."